Lotheru10/Climbing_Gym/README.md

 + Frontend to present our application

 # How to run
-First download full project, then open frontend catalog (climbing-gym-frontend) and use following command: npm run dev
+First download full project (git clone), then open frontend catalog (climbing-gym-frontend) and use following command in terminal: npm run dev

 ___
 For more details check out our documentation - Sprawozdanie.md (written in polish)